Bayard Rustin: 2010s and beyond

 In 2018, the Bayard Rustin Center for Social Justice was established in Princeton, New Jersey, with Naegle acting as Board Member Emeritus, serving as a community activist center and safe space for LGBTQ kids, intersectional families, and marginalized people.

-Rustin was one of fifty inaugural American "pioneers, trailblazers, and heroes" inducted in June 2019 to the National LGBTQ Wall of Honor, within the Stonewall National Monument (SNM), the first U.S. national monument dedicated to LGBTQ rights and queer history, in New York City's Stonewall Inn.
+Rustin was one of 50 inaugural U.S. "pioneers, trailblazers, and heroes" inducted in June 2019 to the National LGBTQ Wall of Honor, within the Stonewall National Monument (SNM), the first U.S. national monument dedicated to LGBTQ rights and queer history, at New York City's Stonewall Inn.

 In January 2020, California State Senator Scott Wiener, chair of the California Legislative LGBT Caucus, and Assemblywoman Shirley Weber, chair of the California Legislative Black Caucus, called for Governor Gavin Newsom to issue a pardon for Rustin's 1953 Pasadena arrest, citing Rustin's legacy as a civil rights icon.
-Newsom issued the pardon on February 5 while also announcing a new process for fast-tracking pardons for those convicted under historical laws criminalizing homosexuality.
+Newsom issued the pardon on February 5 while also announcing a new process for fast-tracking pardons for those convicted under laws criminalizing homosexuality.
 On June 5, 2023, the Pasadena City Council adopted a resolution declaring that the "City of Pasadena celebrates and concurs in the Governor's 2020 pardon of Bayard Rustin".

-In 2021, Higher Ground Productions, founded by Michelle and Barack Obama, announced production of Rustin, a biographical film directed by George C. Wolfe and starring Colman Domingo in the title role.
-The film premiered at the Telluride Film Festival on August 31, 2023, and was screened at the Toronto International Film Festival on September 13, 2023.
-It received a limited theatrical release on November 3, 2023, followed by a Netflix release on November 17.
-Reviews were generally positive, with Domingo's performance garnering numerous accolades including Best Actor nominations for the Academy Award, BAFTA Award, and Golden Globe Award.
+In 2021, Higher Ground Productions, founded by Michelle and Barack Obama, announced production of Rustin, a biographical film directed by George C. Wolfe and starring Colman Domingo.
+The film premiered at the Telluride Film Festival on August 31, 2023, screened at the Toronto International Film Festival on September 13, received a limited theatrical release on November 3, and was released on Netflix on November 17.
+Reviews were generally positive, with Domingo's performance garnering numerous accolades, including Best Actor nominations for the Academy Award, BAFTA Award, and Golden Globe Award.

-A street in Nyack, New York, was renamed "Bayard Rustin Way" in 2022 to honor Rustin's memory.
+In 2022, a street in Nyack, New York, was renamed "Bayard Rustin Way".